BUY PREGNANCY TESTS & OVULATION TESTS

 Chasteberry (Vitex agnus-castus)

-- Two small studies by the same research team noticed improved pregnancy rates for women who took supplements with Chasteberry and other ingredients.
+• Two small studies by the same research team noticed improved pregnancy rates for women who took supplements with Chasteberry and other ingredients.

 With all this said, there is insufficient evidence to show a formal clinical recommendation to use Chasteberry to enhance fertility.
 Besides, there’s a possible risk linked with using it as you undergo IVF treatment.
-A case report revealed that it could cause ovarian hyper-stimulation.
+A case report revealed that it could cause ovarian hyperstimulation.
 Taking Chasteberry can also be risky for pregnant women or women with hormone-sensitive conditions.
+Since there is not enough evidence on this ingredient, and it does impact hormone-sensitive conditions, it is better not to take it unless it’s recommended by a trained healthcare professional or herbalist.

 Black cohosh (Actaea racemosa)

-A systematic review done in 2021 revealed that black cohosh can improve hormone regulation and uterine lining thickness more than clomiphene citrate when used by patients who are managing infertility with PCOS.
-The study involved three randomised controlled trials, which found higher conception rates for individuals who use black cohosh with clomiphene citrate (Clomid).
-Researchers also noted that there were concerns of bias in some of the concluded studies – the clinical evidence did not show similar effects for women with PCOS.
+Black cohosh can have a positive impact on fertility.
+Historically, it was used to ease menopause and premenstrual syndrome symptoms and induce labour, and it could have some effect on fertility.
+A systematic review done in 2021 revealed that black cohosh can improve hormone regulation and uterine lining thickness more than clomiphene citrate when used by patients who are managing infertility with PCOS .
+The study involved three randomised controlled trials, which found higher conception rates for individuals who use black cohosh with clomiphene citrate ( Clomid ).
+Researchers also noted that there were concerns of bias in some of the concluded studies – the clinical evidence did not show similar effects for women with PCOS .

-Red raspberry leaf (Rubis idaeus)
+Red raspberry leaf (Rubus idaeus)

-A systematic review was done in 2021 that focused on the link between raspberry leaf and pregnancies identified.
-Some studies spoke about the leaf’s possible impact on uterine muscles.
+The Raspberry leaf is packed with nutrients such as iron and is sometimes known as the women’s herb.
+Herbalists have used it to treat gynaecological problems since the early 16th century .
+There is anecdotal evidence of its ability to help with fertility but no clinical evidence.
+A systematic review was conducted in 2021 that focused on the link between raspberry leaf and pregnancies.
+Some studies discussed the leaf’s possible impact on uterine muscles.
 The studies were done only on animals, so no evidence demonstrates their effect on humans.
-Those who conducted the research also did not find clear benefits for pregnant women – the leaf might not be recommended during pregnancy.
+Those who conducted the research also did not find clear benefits for pregnant women—the leaf might not be recommended during pregnancy.

 Nettle leaf (Urtica dioica)

+The nettle leaf is a stinging leaf that’s rich in nutrients.
+Some traditional health practitioners have used it to enhance fertility in women, even though little clinical evidence supports this.
+Although there are claims that consuming nettle leaf can decrease testosterone levels – known to enhance fertility in women with polycystic ovary syndrome – no research can back it up.
 A 2014 study investigating this claim found that little supplementation (not the leaf found in teas) was no more effective than the standard treatment for high androgen levels.
 Researchers also concluded that the herb might have the potential to help, but more studies were needed.
+So, whether you take nettle leaf fertility tea or not, you shouldn’t take it while pregnant.

 Ashwagandha (Withania somnifera)

-A systematic review done in 2018 examined Ashwagandha, a primary herb in the Ayurveda practice, and its relation to fertility revealed some conflicting evidence.
+A systematic review done in 2018 examined Ashwagandha, a primary herb in the Ayurveda practice , and its relation to fertility revealed some conflicting evidence .
 Ashwagandha can prove to be helpful when it comes to enhancing fertility, but it may also have the opposite effect.
 Although they can help improve semen quality in men and follicle-stimulating hormone and luteinising hormone levels in women, animal studies show some spermicidal impacts that could lead to infertility.
 To conclude the investigation, researchers clarified that further studies are required to examine how this herb should be extracted and the most suitable dosage for increasing fertility.
 Also, Ashwagandha may be unsafe to take while pregnant.

 Green tea (Camellia sinensis)

-Another 2017 review found that green tea can impact the vascular endothelial growth factor, a substance in the blood that was known to promote new blood vessel growth.
-The decreasing vascular endothelial growth factor is ideal when limiting blood flow to a tumour.
-Still, it’s not suitable for the maturation of the ovarian follicles (these are the sacs that develop and release eggs from the ovary).
+The antioxidants found in green tea can be beneficial for fertility.
+Although green tea is not caffeine-free, it may play a vital role in enhancing outcomes for both men and women.
+According to a 2018 review, this tea can help fertility by minimising oxidative stress.
+However, the same polyphenols and other antioxidants can be harmful when taken in high doses.
+Another 2017 review found that green tea can impact the vascular endothelial growth factor, a substance in the blood known to promote new blood vessel growth.
+The decreased vascular endothelial growth factor is ideal when limiting blood flow to a tumour .
+Still, it’s not suitable for maturing the ovarian follicles (these are the sacs that develop and release eggs from the ovary).
+We do not know the suitable dosage to help attain fertility benefits from the antioxidants in green tea.

 Tribulus (Tribulus terrestris)